 Email and SMS are powerful communication tools that you can use to build relationships with your customers and drive conversions.
 While email and SMS are both ways to communicate with your customers, they are different in a handful of ways.
 This article will help you understand where email and SMS differ and point you to resources for both.

 While both sets of messages are billed monthly, how Klaviyo bills you for email and SMS is different.
 Email is billed monthly, based on how many profiles and email sends you have within a particular month.
 If you go over your limit, you’ll have the option to upgrade.

 With SMS, the only thing you’ll be billed on a monthly basis is your phone number if you have more than the one free long code, a toll-free number, or a short code.
 After your first 50 free messages, you can load a balance to your Klaviyo account.
 The price will differ depending on how many SMS messages you plan on purchasing at a particular time.
-Once your balance drops below the price of a message, your SMS messages will be skipped in flows.
+Once your balance drops below the price of a message, your SMS messages will be skipped in campaigns and flows.
 You can set up automatic refill for an experience more similar to email billing.

 Consent and Spam

 Regardless of the type of communication, it’s crucial that you have the proper permissions to message customers before contacting them.
 With email, this looks like allowing a subscriber to opt in either by signup form or at check out.
 Additionally, you can have double opt-in enabled to ensure you’re not sending to spam traps.
 If someone happens to mark your emails as spam, this will impact your sending to that recipient and also hurt your inbox provider reputation.